 Privacy: All text messages saved, archived, and managed with Decipher TextMessage are local to the individual's computer and nothing is stored in the cloud.
 Only the user has access to the saved text messages which ensures privacy and data safety, something that is of great concern with the data breaches that seem to be occurring at more regular intervals for companies and firms over the last few years.

-Steps for lawyers to export and print text messages with clients:
+Follow these pecific steps for lawyers to save and print iPhone text messages on any computer:

 - Launch Decipher TextMessage.

-- Open the PDF and print out the client text messages.
+- Open the PDF and print out client text messages and iMessages.

 Download Decipher Text Message